OKit-Scripts-Projects/DSM.Customizations/fs.xfs.md

 0. My Main Storage Volume is `/volume2`
 0. My Target Disk here is `/dev/sdc`

+## Prepare
+0. download or compile the xfs modules
+0. transmit to your DSM
+0. put xfs modules in `/xfs/xfs.ko`
+0. install debian-chroot

 ## Instructions
 Chroot in debian, then